On the structure of noncollapsed Ricci flow limit spaces: Spacetime distance and Ricci flow limit spaces

 If $t_0=\min\{\t(x^*),\t(y^*)\}$, then \eqref{continuity1} is immediate.
 Hence assume $t_0<\min\{\t(x^*),\t(y^*)\}$.
 Since $t\mapsto d_{W_1}^{t}(\nu_{x^*;t},\nu_{y^*;t})$ is increasing by Proposition \ref{monotonicityW1}, if \eqref{continuity1} fails, we can find, by Lemma \ref{lem:duality}, $t_i \searrow t_0$ and $f_i \in C^1(M)$ with $|\na_{g(t_i)} f_i| \le 1$ so that

 for a constant $\delta_0>0$.
 Without loss of generality, we may assume $f_i(p)=0$ for a fixed point $p \in M$.
-By taking a subsequence, $f_i$ converges to a continuous function $f$ on $M$ with $\Lip_{g(t_0)} f \le 1$.
+After passing to a subsequence, $f_i$ converges to a continuous function $f$ on $M$ with $\Lip_{g(t_0)} f \le 1$.
 Using the continuities of the conjugate heat kernel measures and the corresponding Riemannian metrics, we conclude from \eqref{continuity2} that

 However, this contradicts Lemma \ref{lem:duality}, and hence \eqref{continuity1} holds.

 Next, we show

 For any $\ep>0$, it follows from Lemma \ref{lem:duality} that there exists a continuous function $f$ on $M$ with $\Lip_{g(t_0)} f \le 1$ such that